BLB Solicitors

 Do you have a new child or grandchild?
 Depending on the wording of your Will they may, or may not, be automatically included as a beneficiary.

-Marriage/Divorce
+Wills and Marriage/Divorce

 Marriage automatically revokes a Will, unless that Will was made in contemplation of marriage.
 If you do not make a new Will when you marry, you risk dying intestate and your wishes not being enacted.

-As the value of your estate changes, you should review your Will and seek advice on inheritance tax planning.
+As the value of your estate changes, you should review your Will and seek advice on Inheritance Tax planning.
 This is particularly important if you have received a large inheritance that is not necessarily needed – perhaps you would prefer to pass it immediately to your children.
 This can benefit them immediately, as well as your own estate in due course with a saving of Inheritance Tax.

-Recent Stories
+Recent Articles

 Newsletter Sign-up